-Or how they have Burroughs happily doing cut-ups a full decade before scissors were even a gleam in his eye.
+Or how they have Burroughs happily doing cut-ups a decade before scissors were even a gleam in his eye.

-Or … startling to any New Yorker … they portray the Hudson River shoreline in Riverside Park … as a sandy beach fer chrissake!
+Or, startling to any New Yorker … they portray the Hudson River shoreline in Riverside Park … as a sandy beach fer chrissake!

 I’m no Allen scholar, but it sure makes you wonder how much about him they got wrong as well.

 Then there’s my biggest beef by far — that Frankie Edie Kerouac Parker is portrayed as a shrew.
 This is so wrong, on so many levels.
 Edie was the catalyst, and for sure the coolest, most fun, most go-along simpatico chick Jack (and maybe any of them) ever hooked up with.
 Edie “got it.”
+Big time.
 Her apartment was the center of the gang’s activity — when not at their neighborhood clubhouse, the West End Bar.
 And she was cool with that.
-The crazy messy endless party scene bothered Jack more than her.
+In fact, the crazy messy endless party scene bothered Jack more than her.
 She was the one who created it, and more often than not was the only one paying for it and anything else.

-And if you don’t know, since the filmmakers didn’t seem to, Edie at the time was this gregarious buxom blond knockout who was always having a good time and attracting attention wherever she was.
+And if you don’t know, since the filmmakers didn’t seem to, Edie at the time was this gregarious buxom blond knockout who was always having a good time and attracting attention wherever she went.
 Jack described her as looking like Mamie van Doren.
 That she’s written and portrayed so completely 180 degrees opposite of who she was, really brings into doubt the integrity of this entire endeavor.

 But in the end … the loving movie they made is an energetic passionate creative youthful super-college-film.
-Good for them for sticking with it and getting it done.
+Good for them for sticking with it and making it happen.
 What a dream-come-true for these young Beats to see this showcased at Sundance, TIFF and Venice.
 And they definitely captured Allen’s ride … with his parents, in his classrooms, with his friends, losing his virginity … and I assume most Allen fans are gonna love this.

 But after it was over, some guy outside on a phone was telling his friend — “It was Harry Potter in a weird gay porn movie.”